Sean-OBrien95/travelers-tails-fe/README.md

     </tr>
     <tr>
         <td>Page not found</td>
-        <td>When you try access a page that does not exist, you are told so and given a link to the home page</td>
+        <td>When you try access a page that does not exist, you are told so and can navigate out using the navbar</td>
         <td>Go to a page that doesnt exist</td>
-        <td>Told doesnt exist and given a link to home page</td>
+        <td>Told doesnt exist and can use navbar to escape</td>
         <td>pass</td>
     </tr>
 </table>